jehna/humanify/README.md

 npm install
 ```

-Next you'll need to decide wether to use ChatGPT or llama2.
+Next you'll need to decide whether to use ChatGPT or llama2.
 In a nutshell:

-* ChatPGPT
+* ChatGPT
   * Runs on someone else's computer that's specifically optimized for this kind
     of things
   * Costs money depending on the length of your code